Heaven664/final-project/README.md

 ### <span style="color:#3498DB">**Live Feed**</span>

-At <span style="font-style:italic">Wish Whisper</span>, our goal is to create a warm and inviting platform for you and your friends, where you can freely share your thoughts, photos, and videos.
+At Wish Whisper our goal is to create a warm and inviting platform for you and your friends, where you can freely share your thoughts, photos, and videos.
 We strive to provide a cozy space where you can engage with your social circle and express yourself through various forms of media.

 ### **More and More**